clemmy/BCQueue/README.md

 BCQueue
 =======

+## what is BCQueue?
-An open source project for the benefit of badminton players worldwide; BCQueue is queuing software that will help badminton clubs manage and organize court usage.
+BCQueue is an open source project for the benefit of badminton players worldwide; it is queuing software that helps badminton clubs manage and organize user identities and court usage.

+## usage
+To build the program,

+> $ msbuild BCQueue.sln